-Clinician-scientist ophthalmologists play an essential role in developing new sight-saving treatments.
-FBC’s Clinician-Scientist Emerging Leader (CSEL) Award aims to strengthen the community of clinician-scientists with ophthalmological expertise in Canada by enabling the next generation of ophthalmologists to incorporate research into their careers.
-In 2018, FBC is proud to announce a new partnership with Bayer that will allow us to support more emerging leaders, who will fuel our fight against blindness!
+Clinician-scientist play an essential role in developing new sight-saving treatments.
+FBC’s Clinician-Scientist Emerging Leader (CSEL) Award aims to strengthen the community of clinician-scientists by enabling the next generation of clinicians to incorporate research into their careers.

 FBC Policies & Positions

 Fighting Blindness Canada (FBC) has implemented a patent rights policy for FBC-funded research.
 The policy can be downloaded here: PDF

 Stem cell research holds promise for finding treatments for various retinal dystrophies.
 Fighting Blindness Canada (FBC) is committed to finding treatments for retinal dystrophies and supports stem cell research as per the Assisted Human Reproduction Act (AHRA), which became law in Canada in March 2004.
 The Act and its framework ensure the consistent and regulated conduct of research, which balances respect for human life and potential for modern science.
 FBC acknowledges the highly sensitive and ethical issues addressed by the Act concerning embryonic stem cell research, and supports efforts to identify alternative sources for therapeutic applications.
 FBC respects all points of view on this important topic.

 For details about Assisted Human Reproduction in Canada visit www.ahrc-pac.gc.ca.

 If you wish not to support embryonic stem cell research, your donation to FBC can be directed to alternative sources for therapeutic applications, such as gene therapy or to education and public awareness.